K79SN4/acode-plugin-asc/README.md

 ## License

-This project is licensed under the Apache 2.0 License.
-See the [LICENSE](./LICENSE) file for details.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](https://github.com/k79sn4/acode-plugin-asc/tree/main/LICENSE) file for details.